brbackendops/f-auth-project/Readme.md

 I developed this project in three langauges because I have over 2+ exp in backend development.
 And Because the project is small, I thought it will be good idea to go for all options.
 I have tried my best with this test and rest is up to you !
 [ skipped kubernetes implementation , logging , EFL stack ] (I thought to implement this but I have no time to go for it ...! )

+- I have exposed .env configs in repo , to make appllication to run easily in local with env variables

 #### CI pipeline with github actions

 * Included CI pipeline with github action to automate workflow for reducing errors